syntaxwhisper/music-library-guide/README.md

 However, relying entirely on client-side retrieval means that lyrics may not be available consistently across all devices and applications.

 A more reliable approach is to store the lyrics directly alongside the music files.

-Picard also supports lyrics retrieval through third-party plugins.
-However, because lyrics often require more curation than metadata (particularly for synchronized content) a dedicated tool such as LRCGET tends to produce more consistent results and is generally the better choice for a library-wide workflow.

 ## Using LRCGET